compas-dev/compas/docs/tutorial/data.rst

     >>> mesh.to_json('mesh.json')
     >>> other = Mesh.from_json('mesh.json')

-The serialisation mechanism applies recursively to nested structures of objects as well.
+The serialization mechanism applies recursively to nested structures of objects as well.

 ::